Employer of Record

 In Greece, the employee benefits landscape is designed to provide support and enhance the well-being of employees across various life events.
 Here’s an overview of the key benefits available to employees:

-- Parental Leave Allowance: Greece offers parental leave allowances to new parents, helping them balance work and family responsibilities.
-This includes both maternity and paternity leave, which is crucial for promoting family welfare.
+• Parental Leave Allowance: Greece offers parental leave allowances to eligible parents, helping them balance work and family responsibilities.

 Work Permit in Greece

-Obtaining a work permit in Greece is a necessary step for foreign nationals wishing to work legally in the country.
-The process is regulated and requires several steps, including documentation and compliance with specific legal requirements.
+Obtaining work authorization in Greece is a necessary step for third-country nationals wishing to work legally in the country.
+The process is regulated and requires immigration compliance, employer sponsorship or invitation where relevant, and the appropriate visa or residence status.

 Types of Work Permits

-- Work Permits for EU/EEA Citizens: Citizens from EU or EEA countries do not require a work permit to work in Greece.
-They can freely enter and work without the need for any additional authorization.
+• Work Access for EU/EEA Citizens: Citizens from EU or EEA countries do not require a work permit to work in Greece.

 Application Process

-The process of obtaining a work permit in Greece generally involves the following steps:
+The process of obtaining work authorization in Greece generally involves the following steps:

-- Job Offer: Applicants must first secure a job offer from a Greek employer.
-The employer must be locally incorporated and licensed to hire foreign workers.
+• Job Offer: Applicants must first secure a job offer from a Greek employer.

 Important Considerations